 Levinson shares a professional development tactic from master history teacher Eric Rothschild, describing how, by engaging his AP European history class in role play, he brought the subject to life for the students.

-Werberger, a high school history and humanities teacher, shares a lesson plan for incorporating classical Greek drama into a PBL unit and folding kinesthetic learning into a study of history and language.
+Werberger, a high school history and humanities teacher, shares a lesson plan for incorporating classical Greek drama into a project-based learning unit, and folding kinesthetic learning into a study of history and language.

 Riley, an arts-integration specialist, looks at some of the ways teaching with the arts can meet and enhance Common-Core requirements.
 For more on how to align arts-integrated lessons to the Common Core, read these other blog posts on Edutopia: